syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FindAndReplace.md

 The below code snippet denotes to find the text in all places at once.
 {% tabs %}
 {% highlight c# %}
-private void findallBtn_Click(object sender, EventArgs e) {
+private void findAll_Click(object sender, EventArgs e) {
      findAll = true;
      resetAll = false;